-Prerequisites: Year 10 Mathematics and minimum of 75% Course Charge: \$ 74.50 per year, CAS calculator (Class Pad 400- approx. \$210)
+Prerequisites: An "A" Grade in Year 10 Mathematics and minimum of 75%

+Course Charge: \$75.50 per year, CAS calculator (Class Pad 400- approx. \$210)

 Mathematics Applications

 This course focuses on the use of mathematics to solve problems in contexts that involve financial modelling, geometric and trigonometric analysis, graphical and network analysis, and growth and decay in sequences.
 It also provides opportunities for students to develop systematic strategies based on the statistical investigation process for answering statistical questions that involve analysing univariate and bivariate data, including time series data.